projectara/greybus-spec/source/hardware_model.rst

 ..

-ACTIVATED is the following group of Interface States:
+In the ACTIVATED Lifecycle State, the following Interface States are allowed as described in later sections:

 .. include:: lifecycle-states/activated.txt